Keyboard shortcuts

 KeyDescription

-identifierName of the identifier field inside each record (needs to be unique per entity).
-Provide either a string (the field name) or a mapping with field, optional generated, and pattern.
-The identifier value itself can be a string, integer, or number.
-The generated flag is advisory for tooling—the CLI still expects identifiers to be supplied (inline or via --id).
+identifierIdentifier source for each record.
+Provide either a string field name (for example id), the reserved $path value to use the workspace-relative file path, or a mapping with field, optional generated, and pattern.
+Field-based identifiers can be strings, integers, or numbers. $path identifiers are strings and require one object per file.
+The generated flag is advisory for tooling; the CLI still expects identifiers to be supplied inline or via --id when creating objects.

 includeList of data sources.
 Each entry can be a glob string (shorthand) or a mapping with path and optional selector property.
 Omit only when you rely exclusively on inline data.
 Without a selector, Mergeway treats the whole file as a single object.